MCZhi/zhiyuhuang.github.io/_pages/about.md

 - *2023.09*: &nbsp;🎉🎉 We won the best paper runner-up award in ITSC 2023!
 - *2023.09*: &nbsp;🎉🎉 Our paper on human-guided reinforcement learning for robot navigation has been accepted by TPAMI!
 - *2023.08*: &nbsp;🎉🎉 Our GameFormer paper has been accepted by ICCV as **Oral presentation**!
 - *2023.07*: &nbsp;🎉🎉 Our ITSC special session on [learning-powered prediction and decision-making](https://sites.google.com/view/itsc-lpad) has received 17 paper submissions, all of which were accepted.
 Congratulations to the authors!
-Looking forward to seeing you in Spain in September!
 - *2023.06*: &nbsp;🎉🎉 Our team won the innovation award in the nuPlan Planning Challenge!
 Check out our [report](https://opendrivelab.com/e2ead/AD23Challenge/Track_4_AID.pdf) and [presentation](https://youtu.be/ZwhXilQKULY?t=1204) on our GameFormer Planner.
 - *2023.06*: &nbsp;🎉🎉 Our team secured third place in the Waymo Open Dataset Motion Prediction Challenge!
 Our [report](https://storage.googleapis.com/waymo-uploads/files/research/2023%20Technical%20Reports/MP_3rd_GRT-R36.pdf) is available on [CVPR 2023
 Workshop on Autonomous Driving](https://cvpr2023.wad.vision/).